-- The fixed compensation has remained stable compared to the previous year (+0.1%).
-Members of Group Management who have been promoted in recent years received a salary increase in line with the company's policy to set their target compensation below market median at time of promotion and subsequently increase it to market level over a reasonable period of time (two to five years). - The "other" payments have decreased by 44% compared to the previous year, mainly due to the reduction of the international assignment cost and long-service awards. - The performance achievement under the Performance Bonus was substantially higher in 2019 than in 2018.
-Further details are provided below. - The grant value of the long-term incentive has decreased by 22% compared to the previous year.
-This is because the pro-rata participation in outstanding plans for newly promoted members of Group Management has been discontinued in 2019, while in 2018, three members who were promoted to Group Management in 2017 received a pro-rata participation in the outstanding plans. - The social security and pension contributions have increased by 15% because the contribution rates are age-related and some members of Group Management moved into a different age-bracket in 2019.
-The contribution rates in the pension plan have not changed since several years. - The variable compensation amounted to 282% of the annual base salary or 176% of the fixed compensation (annual base salary plus contributions to social security and pension plus other payments) for the CEO and between 83% and 174% of the annual base salary, or 60% and 109% of the fixed compensation for the other members of Group Management.
+- There were nine members in Group Management in 2020, of which eight on a full-year basis, compared to nine members in 2019, of which seven on a full-year basis. - The fixed compensation has slightly increased compared to the previous year (+3%).
+Members of Group Management who have been promoted in recent years received a salary increase in line with the company's policy to set their target compensation below market median at the time of promotion and subsequently increase it to market level over a reasonable period of time (two to five years). - The "other" payments have decreased by 28% compared to the previous year, mainly due to the fact that certain cost allowance for international assignees have been ceased at repatriation. - The performance achievement under the Performance Bonus was higher in 2020 than in 2019.
+Further details are provided below. - The grant value of the long-term incentive has increased by 19% compared to the previous year.
+This is because members of Group Management who have been promoted in recent years received a higher grant in line with the company's policy to set their target compensation below market median at time of promotion and subsequently increase it to market level over a reasonable period of time, as mentioned above.
+Further, a new member of Group Management did not receive any grant in the previous year. - The social security contributions remained stable.
+The disclosure of social security contributions has been changed and includes the employer contributions that lead to an entitlement to pension benefits.
+Contributions that do not lead to an increase in the entitlement to pension benefits, so-called "solidarity contributions" are no longer included (no benefit for the individual). - The pension contributions have increased by 3%, which is solely due to changes in the constitution of Group Management.
+The contribution rates in the pension plan have not changed for several years. - The variable compensation amounted to 297% of the annual base salary or 235% of the fixed compensation (annual base salary plus contributions to social security and pension plus other payments) for the CEO and to 183% of the annual base salary, or 130% of the fixed compensation for the other members of Group Management on average.

-The total amount of compensation of CHF 16.1 million awarded to Group Management in 2019 is below the maximum aggregate amount of compensation of CHF 18 million approved by the shareholders at the 2018 Annual General Meeting for business year 2019.
+The total amount of compensation of CHF 16.3 million awarded to Group Management in 2020 is below the maximum aggregate amount of compensation of CHF 19.5 million approved by the shareholders at the 2019 Annual General Meeting for business year 2020.

-PERFORMANCE IN 2019 (NOT AUDITED)
+PERFORMANCE IN 2020 (NOT AUDITED)

-The business year 2019 has been a strong year for Sika, with a 14.4% revenue growth (in local currencies 16.3%) and 11.5% profitability increase (earnings before interest and tax).
-In the Performance Bonus, Sika has outperformed the peer companies in terms of net sales growth (ranked best, payout of 200%) and of EBIT improvement year on year (ranked 5th, payout of 164.9%).
-The Group performance achievement is estimated at 176.6% (best estimate at time of publication) and will be calculated by Obermatt based on the annual report publications of the peer companies before the payout date in April 2020.
-This compares to a strong year 2018, where Sika outperformed its peers on net sales growth (6th rank with a 157.5% payout) and matched the industry average in terms of EBIT improvement year on year (ranked 12th with a payout of 99.4%).
+For the business year 2020 Sika achieved revenue growth in local currencies of 3.4% and 7.1% profitability increase (earnings before interest and tax).
+In the Performance Bonus, Sika has outperformed the peer companies in terms of net sales growth (ranked 1st, payout of 200%) and of EBIT improvement year on year (ranked 5th, payout of 167.8%).
+CO2 emissions per ton sold in 2020 have been reduced by 15.2% compared to the previous year, which corresponds to a payout of 200%.
+The overall Group performance achievement is estimated at 178.5% (best estimate at the time of publication; the relative performance factor will be calculated by Obermatt based on the annual report publications of the peer companies before the payout date in April 2021).
+This compares to a strong year 2019, where Sika outperformed its peers on net sales growth (ranked best with a 200% payout) and outperformed the industry average in terms of EBIT improvement year on year (ranked 5th with a payout of 164.9%).